This post originally from 2012, is New and Improved and bumped to the top!

 10. Cover your Pool

 Last but not the least; cover your pool with a tight fitting pool cover to ensure that debris and leaves cannot get into your pool.
-Pool Covers come in a variety of materials and sizes; order by pool size for a snug fit.
+Winter Pool Covers for aboveground pools come in a variety of round and oval sizes, order by pool size for a perfect fit.

 In addition to the winch & cable to secure your pool cover, there are many winter cover accessories like Wall Bags, Cover Seal and Cover Clips that help to hold down a cover in high winds.

-Air pillows are used in colder parts of the US, to break up the ice sheet that forms in the pool under the cover.
-This prevents damage to the pool walls from a solid sheet of ice expanding outward.
+Air Pillows are used in to break up the ice sheet that forms in the pool under the cover, during several days of below freezing weather.
+This prevents damage to the pool walls and skimmer from a solid sheet of ice expanding outward.

 That’s it ~ 10 little steps to closing your aboveground pool.
 Your pool may be slightly different.
 If you have questions about how to close it, or what products are needed, you can call our pool winterization experts anytime at 1-800-288-7946!